Profitbase/Episode-Docs/articles/invision/docs/powershell/howto/sqlcommandwithdictionary.md

----
-title: "How To use The SqlCommand API With The Dictionary API"
-metaKeys: "How To use The SqlCommand API With The Dictionary API"
+# How To use The SqlCommand API With The Dictionary API
-folderOnly: "false"
-pageIndex: 3
----